mmistakes/minimal-mistakes/_posts/2018-05-22-discrete-optimization-with-branch-and-bound.md

 If $z^n \leq Z_{LB}$ we can prune this branch.
 If we are on the first iteration of the problem though $Z_{LB} = -\infty$ so no node will be eliminated by this check.
 In Step 5 we update this value so eventually it will be an effective means of guiding our search down the tree.

 Now, why can we prune based on $z^n \leq Z_{LB}$ you may ask.
 This is because we know that there is another branch which guarantees better solutions than the current branch.
-There is no point in us spending time searching down this branch because we already know we can do just as well if not better searching a different branch.
+There is no point in us spending time searching down this branch because we already know we can do just as well if not better searching a somewhere else.
 If we have not pruned based on this test proceed to Step 5 or Step 6 depending on the condition of the solution.

 ### Step 5: Check for Integrality